jaitl/jaitl.github.io/content/post/2021/10/01/kotlin-reflection-recipes.md

 1. [Official documentation about reflection](https://kotlinlang.org/docs/reflection.html)
 2. [Reflection with Kotlin article](https://www.baeldung.com/kotlin/reflection)

-Two original classes in Kotlin reflection are `KClass` and `KType`.
+`KClass` and a `KType` are two originals classes where Kotlin reflection begins.

 [KClass](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.reflect/-k-class/) represents a class.
 It contains information about a class name, constructors, members, and so on.

 [KType](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.reflect/-k-type/) represents a type.
 It contains a `KClass` and a `type argument` for generics types.

-You can find and play all examples from this article in [this Github repository](https://github.com/jaitl/kotlin-reflection-examples).
+> You can find and play with all examples from this article in my [Github repository](https://github.com/jaitl/kotlin-reflection-examples).

-## [Recipe 1](https://github.com/jaitl/kotlin-reflection-examples/blob/main/examples/src/test/kotlin/pro/jaitl/kotlin/reflection/KClassTest.kt): How to get KClass
+## [Recipe 1](https://github.com/jaitl/kotlin-reflection-examples/blob/main/examples/src/test/kotlin/pro/jaitl/kotlin/reflection/KClassTest.kt): How to get a KClass
 ### Method 1: From a type
 ```kotlin
 val kClass: KClass<String> = String::class